btcpayserver/btcpayserver-doc/docs/ColdCardWallet.md

 6. Click `Submit`
 7. Confirm the address match in your BTCPay Server.

-The Coldcard is now connected to your BTCPay Server.
+The **Coldcard is now connected to your BTCPay Server**.
 Payments go directly to Coldcard.
 The video below shows how to connect your BTCPay store to your Coldcard.

 [![BTCPay and Coldcard](https://img.youtube.com/vi/N0eVwdP_7EQ/mqdefault.jpg)](https://www.youtube.com/watch?v=N0eVwdP_7EQ "Connecting Coldcard to BTCPay Server")

 ### Spending from BTCPay Server wallet with Coldcard (PSBT)

-Once there are some funds in received to your BTCPay Wallet connected to Coldcard, you can spend them by using [PSBT](https://github.com/bitcoin/bitcoin/blob/master/doc/psbt.md#psbt-in-general) (Partially Signed Bitcoin Transactions).
+Once there are some funds in received to your **BTCPay Wallet connected to Coldcard**, you can spend them by using [PSBT](https://github.com/bitcoin/bitcoin/blob/master/doc/psbt.md#psbt-in-general) (Partially Signed Bitcoin Transactions).
 This allows completely offline signing of your transactions, without ever having to connect your hardware wallet to the internet.

 1. Wallets > Manage > Send
 2. Fill in destination address and the amount